awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy is attached to your [Amazon EKS node IAM role](create-node-role.md), we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
 For more information, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

 1. The following command creates a node group in an existing cluster\.
-Replace the `<example values>` \(including `<>`\) with your own values\.
+Replace every `example-value` with your own values\.
 The nodes are created with the same Kubernetes version as the control plane, by default\.

    For a complete list of supported values for `--node-type`, see `[amazon\-eks\-nodegroup\.yaml](https://github.com/awslabs/amazon-eks-ami/blob/master/amazon-eks-nodegroup.yaml)` on GitHub\.
 Before choosing a value for `--node-type`, review [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.

-   Replace `<my-key>` with the name of your Amazon EC2 key pair or public key\.
+   Replace `my-key` with the name of your Amazon EC2 key pair or public key\.
 This key is used to SSH into your nodes after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.

    Create your node group with the following command\.
 **Important**